 The computational proof-theoretic ordinal |T|comp of T is the supremum of the computable ordinals α such that there is some notation n for α which T proves is well-founded.

 As he points out, the “consistency” definition has some rather serious problems.
 Pohler’s Proof Theory says:

 …it is tempting to regard the order type of the shortest primitive recursive well-ordering which is needed in a consistency proof for a theory T as characteristic for T. That this idea is malicious was later detected by Georg Kreisel…

 who cooked up a way to make the “consistency” ordinal ω for any “reasonable” theory.
 (Noah Schweber says “pathological” and “appropriate” instead of Pohler’s “malicious” and “reasonable”.
-I’m guessing his “pathological” example is the same one that Pohler describes, but I haven’t checked.)
+His “pathological” example is the same one that Pohler describes.)

 By the way, you seem skeptical that one could prove the consistency of ZF using induction up to some countable ordinal (on top of some basic stuff).
 I can’t say I have an intuition on this, one way or the other.
 Asserting the consistency of any recursively axiomatizable theory is, after all, a purely combinatorial (i.e., syntactic) claim.
 Con(ZF) is but a small pale shadow, cast down into the finite realm by the magic mountain of V.

 I’m mostly curious about how the computational proof-theoretic ordinals relate to the growth-rate hierarchies.
 Maybe we’ll revisit this when I’ve spent more time boning up on proof theory.

 JB: Yes, let’s move on to Enayat!
 I suspect we’ll loop back to these themes at various points.